SwissLife-OSS/snapshooter/README.md

             .Assert(option => Assert.Null(option.Field<TestCountry>("Relatives[0].Address.Plz"))));
 }
 ```

+### Using Snapshooter in CI-Builds

+When running snapshooter tests in a CI-build you might want to ensure that a snapshots are correctly checked-in since otherwise tests without a snapshot will just create the initial snapshot and become green.

+In order to fail tests that are without a snapshot on your CI-build you can set the snapshooter behavior to strict-mode by setting the environment variable `SNAPSHOOTER_STRICT_MODE` to `on` or `true`.

 ## Community

 This project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org/)